Transformations

 Common use cases

-On this page we have seen all the properties of the Gloo Edge Transformation API as well as some simple example snippets.
+On this page we have seen all the properties of the Gloo Gateway Transformation API as well as some simple example snippets.
 If are looking for complete examples, please check out the following tutorials, which will guide you through some of the most common transformation use cases.